EP 443 | Outsmarting Overwhelm: Productivity Strategies for Creative Interior Designers with Skye Waterson

 Listen Now

-- Start with a brain dump, then narrow down to what’s truly urgent.
+How to start with a brain dump and narrow down what’s truly urgent

-- You’re not lazy, your system might just be broken.
+Why you’re not lazy—your system might just be broken

 DESIGN INTERVENTION